Have You Been Arrested for a Gun or Weapons Crime?

-At CBS Law, we’ve successfully defended hundreds of weapon possession cases.
+At CBS Law, we’ve successfully defended and won hundreds of criminal cases involving weapons & firearms.
 From misdemeanor brass knuckles to felony assault weapons, we know how to use the smallest of details to unravel prosecutions and protect your right to defend yourself.
 We explore every constitutional and legal avenue to restore your rights and preserve your freedom.
 And with a 93% trial success rate, we have the track record to back it up.
 Call now and let’s discuss how to fight back.

 We Bring The Bill Of Rights To Life